Most of AFTER takes place in near total darkness.

 Much of AFTER's action takes place during coordinated bursts of light that reveal the positions of one or more performers.
 This gives the appearance of a film montage of still images, but instead these images are created by the performers moving soundlessly on a darkened stage to their next mark.
 The cues they execute are impressively tight, and the main cast is so practiced that there's no hint of the sprint necessary when they move during the three preceding seconds of darkness.
 At first, I enjoyed AFTER merely as a spectator trying to see how any of it was technically possible.
 And then the big darkness hit.

-The story of AFTER loosely hangs on the thoughts of a woman dying.
+The story of AFTER loosely hangs on the thoughts of a woman dying, played by the production's assistant director Alicia-ayo Ohs.
 Sometimes there are more people than her on the stage, but it's up for debate as to whether any of them are not still her.

 My second warning is this: AFTER really hammers on the natural, human fear of death.
 If you don't want to be constantly reminded of your mortality, AFTER may not be your speed.